AEROGEL A2f are 1000x1480 mm size boards provided on pallet (Fig.1.a).

 Proceed with cutting outside the rooms, in open environment.
 If it is not possible, confine working area and to ensure enought ventilation.

-1. manually with the engraving & breaking technique by using fibreboard scoring knife HF5908 and
+1. by hand, with the engraving & breaking technique by using fibreboard scoring knife HF5908 or

 Fig.2.b | Use a grinder with cutting disc 1.0 mm-thickness to cut the insulation layer along the cutting line, or aid by the straight edge.
 Cut the insulation layer entirely, until tap the panel;